jdofat/JadeDofatFinalProject/README.md

 -----------------------END---------------------
 ## My comments – Addressing Previous Feedback:

---Folder Structure/ Static Files:
+# Folder Structure/ Static Files:

 Professor feedback: “Setup a proper folder structure… CSS/images should be in static folder.”

 What I did: I organized the project the way Django recommends.
 All my CSS, images, and JS files are now in internships/static/, and I made a base.html template in internships/templates/internships/ that all the other pages use.
 This makes the layout consistent across the site.

---Minimum 5 Pages and Template Inheritance:
+# Minimum 5 Pages and Template Inheritance:

 Professor feedback: “No base template and inheritance… only three pages.”

 What I did: I created six pages: home.html, results.html, detail.html, login.html, create.html, and an optional saved page.
 All of them extend base.html so the navigation and design are the same on every page.

---(GET and POST)
+# (GET and POST)

 Professor feedback: “You need at least one page that utilizes a form and has proper GET and POST.”

 What I did: I added POST forms for admin login (admin_login() in views.py) and admin account creation (create_admin() in views.py).
 The search on the Results page uses a GET form to filter internships.
 All the forms are included in the templates (login.html and create.html).

---Redirection after login and signin
+# Redirection after login and signin

 Professor feedback: “No redirection after signing up or logging in.”

 What I did: After a successful admin login or creating a new admin account, users are now redirected to the Results page automatically.

---Database
+# Database

 Professor feedback: “Need SQLite database with at least two tables, no database committed.”